 Time: 1-2 Days

-Getting There: Vis is a stop on many ferries running from Split, Hvar, etc. It is also a stop on many boat tours.
-You can also visit Vis and the Blue Caves as a day tour from Split.
+Vis is a stop for many ferries running from Split, Hvar, etc. It is also a stop on many boat tours.
+I recommend visiting Vis and the Blue Caves as a day tour from Split.

 This tour with well-established Providenca Charters visits Komiža, Hvar, the Blue Caves, the Green Cave, and the incredible Stiniva Cove (Pictured below) in one day.
 Great value for people without much time!

 Vis is the tenth largest Adriatic island, and is home to many peaceful getaways.
-Vis was only opened to tourism in 1990 after being a military base for former Yugoslavia and a submarine base and hideaway for Marshall Tito during WW2!
+The island was only opened to tourism in 1990 after being a military base for former Yugoslavia and a submarine base and hideaway for Marshall Tito during WW2!

 View my Super-Guide to Vis Island by clicking here or on the image below!
 Like many of these places, there is so much to do that it needs its own guide.